EngineerBetter/concourse-up/README.md

 ## Estimated Cost

-By default, `concourse-up` deploys to the AWS eu-west-1 (Ireland) region, and uses spot instances for large and xlarge Concourse VMs.
+By default, `concourse-up` deploys to the AWS eu-west-1 (Ireland) region or the GCP europe-west1 (Belgium) region, and uses spot instances for large and xlarge Concourse VMs.
 The estimated monthly cost is as follows:

 | Component     | Size             | Count | Price (USD) |
 |---------------|------------------|-------|------------:|